Baptism

 First Communion

 At St. Joseph, children prepare to receive First Holy Communion when they are in the second grade.
 The preparation is through St. Joseph Catholic School or the Parish School of Religion.
-The preparation begins the year that students begin the second grade.
-For students at St. Joseph, the preparation is in the classroom throughout the second-grade year.
-For students in PSR, the preparation begins in the fall and continues weekly before Mass.
-The classes continue through winter, and in the spring, the students receive the Sacrament of First Holy Communion.
+After receiving preparation throughout the fall and winter, students receive the Sacrament of First Holy Communion in the Spring.

 Confirmation